vggonzalez222/finaleProject-/README.md

-# This is a group project utilizing the PyGame infrastructure to create a 2-D version of Sudoku and object-oriented programming in Python.
+# This is a group project utilizing the PyGame infrastructure to create a 2-D version of Sudoku by using object-oriented programming in Python.